 The Board has established a comprehensive Dividend Policy for the purpose of ensuring the dividend distributions of the Bank are conducted in accordance with the Articles of Association, applicable laws and regulations and also meet the expectation of relevant regulatory bodies.
 The Dividend Policy will be reviewed regularly in accordance with changes in regulatory requirements, economic and commercial environment.
-The Bank is dedicated to striking the right balance between reinvesting capital in the Bank's operations.
+The Bank is dedicated to striking the right balance between reinvesting capital in the Bank's operations and providing returns to shareholders.